 3. Projected Experience

-The most difficult an intellectual form of learning is projected learning.
+The most difficult and intellectual form of learning is projected learning.
 Very few of us are capable of this type of learning, as it requires some mental effort and the ability to connect different facts together.
-If you can learn this way, you could become very wealthy, or very smart, or both.
+If you can learn this way, you could become very wealthy, be or very smart, or both.